Black Hills, Mato Tipila

 We begin our journey with a visit to Badlands National Park.
 The Lakota gave this its name, "mako sica," meaning "land bad."
 Located just east of the Black Hills of South Dakota, Badlands National Park consists of 244,000 acres of sharply eroded buttes, pinnacles, and spires blended with the largest protected mixed grass prairie in the United States.
 It is desolation at its truest, where you can look for miles and see no sign of civilization.
 The Badlands are filled with legends and ghost towns and for centuries have been met with a mix of dread and fascination.
 Hear the story of the Banshee of the Badlands, a ghost said to haunt the buttes, labyrinths, and canyons of this place.

-Today you’ll experience the mystery and myth of Harney Peak, the highest point in South Dakota.
+Today you’ll experience the mystery and lore of Black Elk Peak, the highest point in South Dakota.
 The Lakota Indians consider it a sacred place, a spiritual site that was used for fasting, praying, and meditating.
 They called it Hinhan Kaga Paha, which translates to “sacred scary owl of the mountain.”
-It is where Lakota Holy Man Black Elk of the Oglala Sioux tribe received his Great Vision that on Mount Harney he was standing in the center of the world.
+It is where Lakota Holy Man Black Elk of the Oglala Sioux tribe received his Great Vision that on Black Elk Peak he was standing in the center of the world.

 Today we will visit the legendary Bear Butte, laccolith near Sturgis, a sacred place of Lakota vision quests.
 Over 60 tribes come to the mountain to fast, pray, and meditate.